 3.71.4.1.2.1 JSON Web Token (JWT)

-The Authorization Client and Authorization Server actors shall support the JWS (signed) alternative of the JWT token as specified in draft-ietf-oauth-json-web-token and draft-ietf-oauth-jwt-bearer.
+The Authorization Client and Authorization Server actors shall support the JWS (signed) alternative of the JWT token as specified in RFC 7519.
 Any actor that supports this transaction may support the JWE (unsigned but encrypted) alternative of the JWT token.

 The JWT token attribute requirements are shown in Table-3.71.4.1.2.1.
 The required attributes are indicated by “R”.
 Optional attributes are indicated by “O”.
 If present, the optional attributes shall be used in accordance with OAuth and JWT specifications.